j0eyv/ConditionalAccessBaseline/README.md

 ### CA401-GuestUsers-AttackSurfaceReduction-AllApps-AnyPlatform-BlockNonGuestAppAccess

-This policy blocks access for guests to all cloud apps (except for those excluded), from any device
+This policy blocks access for guests to all cloud apps (except for those excluded), from any device.

 > [!IMPORTANT]
 > Make sure to exclude additional cloud apps if any guest needs access to these apps.